-- 1. Navigate to the appropriate directory and log on: - Command-line interface:
+1. Navigate to the appropriate directory and log on:

 In the WAS HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
 For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type: